Meerkat: Burrowing

 Meerkat burrows are typically 5 m in diameter with around 15 openings, though one of dimensions 25 by 32 m with as many as 90 holes has been reported.
 These large underground networks comprise two to three levels of tunnels up to 1.5 m into the ground; the tunnels, around 7.5 cm high at the top, become broader after descending around a metre.
 The entrances, 15 cm in diameter, are created by digging at an angle of 40 degrees to the surface; the soil accumulated as a result can slightly increase the height of burrow sites.
-'Boltholes' are used for a quick escape if dangers are detected.
-While constructing or renovating burrows meerkats will line up to form a continuous head-to-tail chain, break the soil into crumbs with their foreclaws, scoop it out with their forepaws joined and throw it behind them between their hindlegs.
+'Boltholes' are used for a quick escape if danger is detected.
+While constructing or renovating burrows, meerkats will line up to form a continuous head-to-tail chain, break the soil into crumbs with their foreclaws, scoop it out with their forepaws joined, and throw it behind them between their hind legs.

-Outside temperatures are not reflected at once within burrows; instead there is usually an eight-hour lag which creates a temperature gradient in warrens, so that burrows are coolest in daytime and warmest at night.
+Outside temperatures are not reflected at once within burrows; instead, there is usually an eight-hour lag, which creates a temperature gradient in warrens, so that burrows are coolest in daytime and warmest at night.
 Temperatures inside burrows typically vary between 21 and 39 C in summer and -4 and 26 C in winter; temperatures at greater depths vary to a much lesser extent, with summer temperatures around 22.6 to 23.2 C and winter temperatures around 10 to 10.8 C. This reduces the need for meerkats to thermoregulate individually by providing a comfortable microclimate within burrows; moreover, burrowing protects meerkats in harsh weather and at extreme temperatures.
 Consequently, meerkats spend considerable time in burrows; they are active mainly during the day and return to burrows after dark and often to escape the heat of the afternoon.
 Activity peaks during the early morning and late afternoon.
-Meerkats huddle together to sleep in compact groups, sunbathe and recline on warm rocks or damp soil to adjust their body temperatures.
+Meerkats huddle together to sleep in compact groups, sunbathe, and recline on warm rocks or damp soil to adjust their body temperatures.

 Meerkats tend to occupy the burrows of other small mammals more than constructing them on their own; they generally share burrows with Cape ground squirrels and yellow mongooses.
 Cape ground squirrels and meerkats usually do not fight for space or food.
 Though yellow mongooses are also insectivores like meerkats, competition for prey is minimal as yellow mongooses are less selective in their diet.
-This association is beneficial to all the species as it saves time and efforts spent in making separate warrens.
+This association is beneficial to all the species as it saves time and effort spent on making separate warrens.
 Many other species have also been recorded in the meerkat burrows, including African pygmy mice, Cape grey mongooses, four-striped grass mice, Highveld gerbils, rock hyraxes, slender mongooses, South African springhares and white-tailed rats.